SM-Saim/SM-Saim/README.md

 I'm Saim from Bangladesh.
 I'm an experienced Web Developer specializing in front-end and back-end development.
 Skilled in HTML, CSS, JavaScript, and various frameworks such as React and Node.js.
 Passionate about creating efficient, user-friendly web applications that deliver exceptional user experiences.

 Key Skills:
-•Front-End Development: HTML, CSS, JavaScript, React •Back-End Development: Node.js, Express.js, MongoDB •Responsive Web Design and Cross-Browser Compatibility •Version Control with Git and GitHub
+-•Front-End Development: HTML, CSS, JavaScript, React •Back-End Development: Node.js, Express.js, MongoDB •Responsive Web Design and Cross-Browser Compatibility •Version Control with Git and GitHub